 Instructor accesses to a resource do not count as transactions and the institution is not charged for them.

-You can view the transactions (selects by students to view CCC licensed material) for CCC licensed material.
+You can view the transactions (select by students to view CCC licensed material) for CCC licensed material.
 To view the transactions for a specific license, on the Copyright Licenses page (Fulfillment > PPU Licensing > PPU Licenses), select View Transactions in the row actions list for a license.
 The Transactions page appears with the license pre-selected in the filter.

 To view all transactions for a course, select View Transactions in the row actions list for a course on the Reports page (see below).